limit - smileyCTF 2025

 Step 4: Tcache Poisoning - Writing into the tcache entries array

-This is the key part - we poison the tcache to create a chunk inside the tcache entries array itself:
+This is the key part - poison the tcache to create a chunk inside the tcache entries array itself:

 pad = malloc(4, 0x28)